Correcting Bias When Using Latent Regressors: Introduction

-In this paper, we examine the issues associated with using estimates of latent variables as predictors and present methods to mitigate the resulting biases under specific assumptions.
-We build on previous work, including \citet{Achen_1975} and \citet{ansolabehere2008strength}, while deriving important new results and introducing new tools that account for key features of latent variables and their estimation.
-We show that two commonly used techniques for adjusting regression estimates with latent predictors can and often do make the problem worse, sometimes dramatically so.
-Most notably, the method of composition \citep{treier2008democracy}, which is the most prominent method used in this area, actually makes the attenuation bias due to measurement error \emph{worse} than it would be if the measurement error had simply been ignored altogether.
+In this paper, we examine the bias introduced by using estimated latent variables as predictors and present methods to mitigate it under specific assumptions.
+We build on previous work, including \citet{Achen_1975} and \citet{ansolabehere2008strength}, while deriving new results and introducing tools that account for key features of latent variables and their estimation.
+We show that two commonly used techniques for adjusting regression estimates with latent predictors can and often do exacerbate bias, sometimes markedly.
+Most notably, the method of composition \citep{treier2008democracy}, which is the most prominent method used in this area, typically makes the bias due to measurement error \emph{worse} than it would be if the measurement error had simply been ignored altogether.

-We propose a corrected estimator based on adjusted split-sample linear regression and instrumental variables (IV) approaches that can reduce bias and yield consistent estimates of the regression coefficients under reasonable assumptions.
-Our approach can be used with a wide range of measurement models, including simple additive or averaging strategies, factor analytic approaches, or machine learning techniques, and does not require simultaneous estimation of the measurement models and regression model, making its application more straightforward for applied researchers than full joint estimation of the latent traits and regression models as well as other approaches (e.g., \cite{blackwell2017unified, schofield2015}).
+Building on split-sample methods \citep{angrist1995split}, we use multiple estimates of latent traits based on disjoint sets of indicators to correct standard OLS and 2SLS estimators, which are each biased in opposing directions in the latent predictor case.
+The method is modular—compatible with a wide range of latent trait estimation approaches and allows for measurement approaches that do not specify a full statistical model for the indicators as a function of the latent trait (e.g., additive/averaging scores, factor models, and machine‑learning approaches).